Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems

 \section{$L^q$-ensemble reachability}

-In this section we focus on necessary and sufficient conditions for ensemble reachability on the separable Banach space $L^q_n(\p)$.
-In a first step we derive necessary conditions for $L^q$-ensemble reachability.
-We start with an auxiliary Selection Lemma which might be of separate interest.
+In this section we focus on necessary and sufficient conditions for ensemble reachability on the separable Banach spaces $L^q_n(\p)$, $1 \leq q < \infty$ consisting of all $L^q$-functions with values in $\C^n$.
+Throughout this section we assume that {$\mu$ is a \emph{regular\footnote{Note that the support of $\mu$ can still be very ``small'' as a finite sum of point measures $\delta_i$, $i = 1,2,\dots$ is regular.
+In this case $L^q_n(\p)$ behaves like a finite parameter set $\{\theta_i\;|\; i = 1,2,\dots,\}$ no matter how ``large'' $\p$ seems to be.} (Borel) measure} (in the sense of \cite{lang_real_functional_1993}) on the measure space $\p$ with $\sigma$-algebra $\Sigma(\p)$.
+For simplicity, we will omit the explicit reference to $\mu$ whenever there is no reason for confusion.
+We start with an auxiliary selection Lemma which is of its own interest.}